u-eff-gee/utr/README.md

 * the cuboid approximates the shape of the sources well and wraps it tightly
 * the angular distribution varies smoothly in the `(θ, φ)` plane and W_max is very close to the actual maximum value of `W`

-The maximum number of randomly sampled points is hard-coded `AngularDistributionGenerator.cc` where it says:
+The maximum number of randomly sampled points is hard-coded in `AngularDistributionGenerator.cc` where it says:

 ```
 MAX_TRIES_POSITION = 10000